Skip to main content

 No, rhubarb is toxic to dogs.
 It contains high levels of oxalic acid, which binds calcium and can cause kidney damage.
 The leaves are especially toxic....

-An unwell dog eating grass while its concerned owner watches in the background.
+A dog that looks unwell eats grass while its worried owner watches in the background.
 Soft colors, cozy atmosphere.

-One-time vomiting is often harmless: 12 hours of food withholding, then bland diet of rice and chicken.
-Chronic vomiting (longer than two weeks) may indicate...
+A one-time bout of vomiting is often harmless: withhold food for 12 hours, then feed a bland diet of rice and chicken.
+Chronic vomiting (lasting longer than...

-Illustration of a worried dog owner with a weak, sad dog in the background of toys and food bowls.
+Illustration of a worried dog owner with a weak, sad dog in the background surrounded by toys and food bowls.

-Most common causes for food refusal: stress, heat, being in season, or simply too many treats.
-If the dog eats nothing for more than 24 hours, see the vet.
-For...
+The most common reasons dogs refuse food: stress, hot weather, being in heat, or simply too many treats.
+If your dog eats nothing at all for more than 24...

 A happy white dog with pointy ears playing with a dental care toy outdoors.